Communication Is Key To A Good Attorney-Client Relationship

-These questions not only address specific legal experience, but also give you a chance to see how clearly an attorney communicates and explains the case process.
+These questions not only address specific legal experience but also give you a chance to see how clearly an attorney communicates and explains the case process.
 If you don’t understand something, ask for clarification.
 Is the lawyer patient and willing to keep working to clearly provide the answers you need?

-Also remember that no attorney should promise specific results.
+Also, remember that no attorney should promise specific results.
 Just because lawyers have helped other clients win sizable awards does not mean they can do the same for you.
 Each case differs.

 Are you able to assist with other types of claims such as mesothelioma trust fund claims or claims for veterans or workers compensation benefits?

 If the manufacturer responsible for your asbestos exposure has filed for bankruptcy, you will want to hire attorneys who are familiar with mesothelioma trust fund claims.
-If you think you may qualify for other types of benefits like veterans or workers compensation benefits, ask for information about other types of claims.
+If you think you may qualify for other types of benefits like veteran benefits or workers compensation benefits, ask for information about other types of claims.
 See how willing the lawyers are to help you consider all options for assistance.